 See Related: Things to Do in Hurricane, Utah

 Best Mountain Weekend Getaways

 #3 Best Luxury Escape in the Mountains: Snowpine Lodge, Alta

 If you want to combine luxury and the mountains, there is no better place than Snowpine Lodge.
 Located in Alta, Utah, Snowpine is great for couples who want to get outside, go hiking, and enjoy nature without the ‘roughing it’ of camping.

-At Snowpine Lodge, you can enjoy the nearby mountain views while you relax in the spa, eat a 5-star dinner, or simply relax in your suite.
+At Snowpine Lodge, you can enjoy the nearby mountain views while you relax in the spa, eat a 5-star dinner, or relax in your suite.

 With deals and promotions for various times during the year, such as winter specials and summer deals, you can get perks and early booking bonuses that make your weekend getaway even cheaper!